 - 1. How would you classify a product that has a low market share in a growing market? - 2.
 What does it mean to hold market share? - 3.
 What factors are used as the basis for analyzing businesses and brands using the BCG and the GE approaches?

-This page titled 2.5: Strategic Portfolio Planning Approaches is shared under a CC BY-NC-SA 3.0 license and was authored, remixed, and/or curated by Anonymous via source content that was edited to the style and standards of the LibreTexts platform.
+This page titled 2.5: Strategic Portfolio Planning Approaches is shared under a CC BY-NC-SA license and was authored, remixed, and/or curated by Anonymous.